 The Town of Lamont provides safe and high-quality drinking water to its residents and to commercial customers.
-Our water is supplied by the Capital Region Northeast Water Services Commission.
+Our water is supplied by John S. Batiuk Regional Water Commission.

 The Commission pipes water to Lamont from E.L.
 Smith Water Treatment Plant.
 Water within Lamont is tested weekly for bacteria and chlorine, to ensure safe drinking water for all residents.